 The great thing about the CSV files is that they are compatible with almost any text editor as well as a large number of popular applications such as Microsoft Excel or Google Sheets, making them easy to create, share, and edit.

 A CSV file is a type of delimited text file because it typically utilizes a comma to separate values.
 Some files also use the TAB character (ASCII 9) instead of the comma to break up the fields.
-Files which use the TAB character in this way are often referred to as Tab-Separated Value TSV files.
+Files that use the TAB character in this way are often referred to as Tab-Separated Value TSV files.
 Fields can also be optionally ‘wrapped’ with double-quotes (“), especially if they might contain commas.
-However these CSV/TSV files are formatted we can easily read them using Delphi and the FireDAC components.
+However, these CSV/TSV files are formatted, we can easily read them using windows app development tools like Delphi and the FireDAC components.

 Are CSV files used in professional businesses?